protesilaos/aporetic/README.md

 + Sample pictures: <https://protesilaos.com/emacs/aporetic-fonts-pictures>
 + Backronym: Aporetic's Predecessor Objects' Reserved Eponym Truly Included "Comfy".

+A "nerd fonts" version of Aporetic, maintained by Gabriel, is available here: <https://github.com/Echinoidea/Aporetic-Nerd-Font>.

 ## Principles of the design

 _Aporetic_ optimises for inter-glyph and inter-style consistency within the overarching constraint of usability at small point sizes.
 The shapes are generally round and are picked systematically to both impose a predictable rhythm and keep all characters distinct from each other.